 Bardolino is a very light and bright red wine that finds its home on the eastern shore of Lake Garda.
-It is the little brother of Valpolicella wine since the main vines used to produce it are the same, namely Corvina Veronese, Rondinella and Molinara.
+It is the little brother of Valpolicella wine since the main grapes used to produce it are the same, namely Corvina Veronese, Rondinella, and Molinara.

-Lake that with its winds mitigates the rigor of winter and brings refreshment during summer, helping a little the temperature range night and keeping the grapes fresh (not humid) on the gentle hills that rise around the waters.
+Lake that, with its winds, mitigates the rigor of winter and brings refreshment during summer, helping a little with the temperature range at night and keeping the grapes fresh (not humid) on the gentle hills that rise around the waters.

 But why is this terroir so particular and important for the wine?
 The soils are based on moraine sediments that have settled over the centuries thanks to the action of ancient glaciers, disappeared for millennia.

 Organoleptic characteristics of Bardolino wine

 But in the end, how is this Bardolino?